jeanbza/git-go-websiteskeleton/README.md

 git-go-websiteskeleton
 ===============

-A basic website skeleton in Go that comes with Sass, bootstrap, and jQuery.
+A basic website skeleton in Go (or golang, if you prefer) that comes with Sass, bootstrap, and jQuery.

 ### You Will Need ###
 1. A go environment http://golang.org/doc/install#install